InformaticsMatters/docker-clubhouse-exporter/README.md

 *   `AWS_ACCESS_KEY_ID` The AWS Access Key with permission to write to the bucket
 *   `AWS_SECRET_ACCESS_KEY` teh AWS secret key

+## Building
+The container image is built using Travis.
+Inspect the project's `.travis.yml` to see how the container image is built.
+The simplest thing to do is to run the Docker build command: -

+    $ docker build -t informaticsmatters/clubhouse-exporter:latest .

+## Execution
-You can run the container locally to quickly archive your Clubhouse data..
+You can run the container locally to quickly archive your Clubhouse data to the current directory (where a `./data` directory will be created)...

+    $ export CLUBHOUSE_API_TOKEN=00000000
+    $ docker run \
+        -v ${PWD}:/export \
+        -e CLUBHOUSE_API_TOKEN=${CLUBHOUSE_API_TOKEN} \
+        --rm informaticsmatters/clubhouse-exporter:latest

 Or you can deploy it to Kubernetes as a CronJob for regular execution.
 Where you can checkout our peer [Ansible] repository.